willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 NA = 0.1 # Objective numerical aperture
 PIX_SIZE = 1025e-9 # Pixel size on object plane, m
-WLENGTH = 550e-9 # Central wavelength of LED light, m x_offset = 0 # x distance from central LED to optical axis, mm (+ve if central LED is to right of optical axis) y_offset = 0 # y distance from central LED to optical axis, mm (+ve if central LED is below optical axis)
+WLENGTH = 550e-9 # Central wavelength of LED light, m x_initial = 0 # x distance from central LED to optical axis, mm (+ve if central LED is to right of optical axis) y_initial = 0 # y distance from central LED to optical axis, mm (+ve if central LED is below optical axis)

 System parameters for V1 microscope:
 LED2SAMPLE = 54 # Distance from LED array to the sample, mm (larger distance leads to closer overlapping Fourier circles)